Learn how to lead a successful college campus visit for your students.

 Campus visits can be a very affordable field trip for your students since programming is generally offered free of charge.
 Costs may include transportation, substitute teacher salaries, and food.

-If your school district or program doesn’t have funding for campus visits, consider applying for grants such as Target’s Field Trip Grants.
+If your school district or program doesn’t have funding for campus visits, consider applying for grants.
 In addition, colleges may have funds for special groups or events to help with transportation or meal costs.

 Contact the college